7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 This time it was Virginia Tech playing party pooper.

-Hunter Cattoor scored a career-high 31 points and the seventh-seeded Hokies won the Atlantic Coast Conference Tournament for the first time, beating Duke 82-67 on Saturday night to deny Mike Krzyzewski a league title in his final season.
+Hunter Cattoor scored a career-high 31 points and the seventh-seeded Hokies won the Atlantic Coast Conference Tournament for the first time, beating Duke 82-67 to deny Mike Krzyzewski a league title in his final season.

-The Hokies also are the worst seeded team to win the most-storied conference tournament in college basketball.
+The Hokies also are the worst-seeded team to win the most-storied conference tournament in college basketball, and the fourth to win the title by beating the top-three seeds.

 Duke lost Coach K's final game at Cameron Indoor Stadium to rival North Carolina a week ago, derailing what the school hoped would be a joyful celebration of the winningest coach in Division I men's college basketball.

-The top-seeded and seventh-ranked Blue Devils (28-6) got another chance for a feel-good victory and to add at least one more trophy to the case for the retiring Hall of Fame coach, but again it was not to be.
+The top-seeded and seventh-ranked Blue Devils (28-6) got another chance for a feel-good victory and to add at least one more trophy to the case for the retiring Hall of Famer, but again it was not to be.

+''I tell them all the time don't worry about me,'' Krzyzewski said. ''Even in a moment of defeat I want to be there with them.
+How do we use it? how do we get better?

+He added: ''Last weekend the whole word was talking about it.
+So it was a very difficult weekend.
+What we've tried to do is eliminate everything.
+These are young guys.
+I've loved coaching them.
+I think we can be good in the tournament.
+I was really positive with them afterwards.''

 When Justyn Mutts made a two-hand slam over Duke's star freshman Paolo Banchero with 2:26 left in the second half, Virginia Tech led 76-64 and the Hokies fans rose with roar.